Intelligent infrastructure in transportation

 5G and broadband technologies

-The technologies 5G and broadband provide superior connectivity, allowing high-speed data transmission with low latency.
+The technologies 5G and broadband provides superior connectivity, enabling high-speed data transmission with low latency.

-This infrastructure is essential for integrating IoT devices and systems that require real-time communication in smart cities.
+This infrastructure is essential to integrate IoT devices and systems that require real-time communication in smart cities.

-The increase in broadband penetration translates into greater economic growth, boosting digital services and innovative business models.
+The increase in broadband penetration translates into greater economic growth, driving digital services and innovative business models.

 Thanks to these technologies, the expansion of new urban applications is facilitated and the operational efficiency of multiple sectors is improved.